 The Trust Estate will not include significant assets.
 The Trust Estate consists primarily of an obligation of the Commission to make periodic payments from funds available in the General Reserve Fund after satisfaction of Senior Indenture Parity Obligations and the maintenance of any reserve fund established under the Senior Indenture.
+Consequently, holders of the
-Consequently, holders of the 2012 Bonds must rely upon the obligation of the Commission to make such payments from the General Reserve Fund and to set Tolls at sufficient levels to generate the necessary excess cash in the General Reserve Fund for such payments.

-If the Commission experiences financial problems, delays in payment or losses on the 2012 Bonds may result

-Adverse changes in the Commission's financial condition could result in a failure to make its payments, or a delay in payments, to the Trustee with respect to the 2012 Bonds.
-In addition to a potential decline in revenues, the Commission's financial condition could be adversely affected by a number of factors including, but not limited to:

-- Increased and/or unanticipated costs of operation and maintenance of the System; - Decreased toll revenues due to declines in usage or otherwise; - Work stoppage, slowdown or action by unionized employees; - Increased mass transit systems; - Complete or partial destruction or temporary closure of the System due to events beyond the control of the Commission;

-- Increased unfunded healthcare and other non-pension postemployment benefits;
+2012 Bonds must rely upon the obligation of the Commission to make such payments from the General Reserve Fund and to set Tolls at sufficient levels to generate the necessary excess cash in the General Reserve Fund for such payments.
+If the Commission Experiences financial Problems, delays in Payment or losses on the 2012 Bonds may result Adverse changes in the Commission's financial condition could result in a failure to make its payments, or a delay in payments, to the Trustee with respect to the 2012 Bonds.
+In addition to a potential decline in revenues, the Commission's financial condition could be adversely affected by a number of factors including, but not limited to: Increased and/or unanticipated costs of operation and maintenance of the System; Decreased toll revenues due to declines in usage or otherwise; Work stoppage, slowdown or action by unionized employees; Increased mass transit systems; Complete or partial destruction or temporary closure of the System due to events beyond the control of the Commission; Increased unfunded healthcare and other non- pension post-employment benefits; The Commission's Financial condition may be Adversely affected as a Consequence of adverse Changes in the financial Condition of third-party Financial institutions Adverse changes in the financial condition of certain third-party financial institutions may adversely affect the Commission's financial position.
+Different types of investment and contractual arrangements may create exposure for the Commission to such institutions including: i manciai montanons Risk to the Commission's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; Counterparty risk related to swaps used by the Commission to hedge its cost of funds; and

-- Increased pension costs; and

-- Increased fuel costs.

-The Commission's financial condition may be adversely affected as a consequence of adverse changes in the financial condition of third-party financial institutions

-Adverse changes in the financial condition of certain third-party financial institutions may adversely affect the Commission's financial position.
-Different types of investment and contractual arrangements may create exposure for the Commission to such institutions including:

-- Risk to the Commission's investment portfolio due to defaults or changes in market valuation of the debt securities of such institutions; - Counterparty risk related to swaps used by the Commission to hedge its cost of funds; and - Risk of rating changes of the Commission's credit enhancers or liquidity providers which may adversely affect the interest costs on the Commission's variable rate debt or which may render such variable rate debt unmarketable.
+• Risk of rating changes of the Commission's credit enhancers or liquidity providers which may adversely affect the interest costs on the Commission's variable rate debt or which may render such variable rate debt unmarketable.

-The 2012 Bonds may be repaid early due to the exercise of the redemption option.
-If this happens, yield may be affected and Bondholders will bear reinvestment risk
+The 2012 Bonds may be Repaid early due to the Exercise of the redemption Option.
+If this happens, Yield may be affected and Bondholders will bear Reinvestment risk